This story was originally published and last updated .

 9to5Google also spotted the Eche component as a flag (#eche-swa) in Chrome Canary, though for now, nothing happens when you enable it.

 From the gathered evidence, it sure looks like Google is gearing up to build a first-party alternative to Microsoft Your Phone, an app that already enables remote control, notification mirroring, and clipboard sharing between select Android phones and Windows.
+As a full-time Chromebook user, I'm very much looking forward to it.

 Kent Duke contributed to this article.